It works on my machine.

 Experts exhibit confidence biases as they were reluctant to examine documentation.
 Novices were less susceptible to this bias.

 Experts were more willing to explore wide range of solutions rather than anchoring to just one solution.
-Novices, due to their inability to identify such wider range of solutions, tended to anchor to their initial solution
+Novices, due to their inability to identify such wider range of solutions, tended to anchor to their initial solution.

 — R. Jain, J. Muro, and K. Mohan, A cognitive perspective on pair programming